Your Costa Rica Restaurant Makeover

 - Often we can take the exact same dish and upgrade the recipe to turn it into a real delight instead of a "tired dish you served last week".

 We think we can do at least Step 1 with your own staff and your existing dishes though if you are in a restaurant pickle right now it is because you need some staff turnover :-).
 You may choose not to do Step 2 or 3 – if you are satisfied your restaurant has made some progress.

 During each step (from initial visit to final check up visit) you have access to the trainers by phone/email to assist you.

 Call us today to book your starter visit 2430-2929 or email@example.com.

-To quote a good friend, Nanami, a sushi master, who helped us improve our own food offerings, "It's all about the fish".
+To quote a good friend, Nanami, a sushi master, who we hired to help us improve our own sushi skills, "It's all about the fish".
 By that he means the condition of the food, the freshness, the origin.
 If you start with great food, you should end the meal with something wonderful.
 But you can't start unless you have the "good fish" and an idea of what to do with it.

 "If somebody thinks they're a hedgehog, presumably you just give 'em a mirror and a few pictures of hedgehogs and tell them to sort it out for themselves."
 Douglas Adams, Hitchhikers Guide to the Galaxy and other masterpieces of humor and irony.